68593018/shameplant/English/Ielts/Writing/Essay/README.md

 attractiveness to potential employers.
 In addition, further education is very expensive for many people, so most would not consider it if it would not provide them with a more secure future and a higher standard of living.
 Thus job prospects are very important.

+However, there are ohter benefits for individuals and society.
+Firstly, the independence of living away from home is a benefit because it helps the students develop better social skills and improve as a person.
+A case in point is that many students will have to leave their families, live in halls of residence and meet new friends.
+As a result, their maturity and confidence will grow enabling them to live more fulfilling lives.
+Secondly, society will gain from the contribution that the graduates can make to the economy.
+We are living in a very competitive world, so countries need educated people in order to compete and prosper.